Food & Drink

 7. Ground Flaxseed

-Ground flaxseed is an excellent higher fiber cornstarch substitute that makes a great thickening agent when jellified with water.
+Ground flaxseed is another excellent option if you've been wondering: "What can be substituted for cornstarch?"
+This high-fiber cornstarch substitute makes a great thickening agent when jellified with water.
 Flaxseeds are known for their health benefits, being high in both omega-3 fatty acids and cancer-fighting nutrients, as well as helping digestion and fighting heart disease.

-Try mixing 1 teaspoon of flaxseed with 4 teaspoons of water to equal the thickening power of 1 teaspoon of cornstarch.
+Try mixing one teaspoon of flaxseed with four teaspoons of water to equal the thickening power of two teaspoons of cornstarch.
 To thicken, add finely ground flaxseed directly to your liquid at the boiling point.

 8. Glucomannan

-Another plant-derived cornstarch substitute, this powdered root of the konjac plant contains probiotics and other health benefits like cholesterol reduction properties.
-It’s a far more powerful thickening agent by amount, so use about half the amount of glucomannan as you would cornstarch.
-About one teaspoon to every cup of liquid is a common suggestion.
+Another plant-derived cornstarch substitute, this powdered root of the konjac plant is a probiotic and has several health benefits, including its ability to reduce cholesterol.
+It’s a far more powerful thickening agent by quantity, so use about an eighth of the amount of glucomannan as you would cornstarch.

-Since glucomannan tends to clump in high heat, mix it with cold water before adding it to your dish.
+Since glucomannan tends to clump in high heat, mix it with cold water before adding it to your dish as a cornstarch substitute.

 9. Guar Gum

 Whatever your desired results and dietary needs, these cornstarch substitutes are a great way to deal with an empty container of this popular kitchen staple.
-Many offer greater fiber and nutritional benefits compared to the original and are great substitutes if you are dealing with a corn allergy.
+Plus, many of these cornstarch alternatives offer more fiber and greater nutritional benefits compared to the original.

 For even more fun ways to explore your favorite foods, check out other experiences happening on Cozymeal.